SienneR/SienneR.github.io/essays/paradoxical-intelligence.md

 ChatGPT has had an overwhelmingly positive influence on my learning and understanding in a variety of contexts.
 If you can break it down, it can help you.
 It is certainly not a substitute for human instruction, nor is it a substitute for good old fashioned "grinding it out", however it will almost always make the process quicker.
 In fact, it is so helpful that my first resource for a problem is almost always ChatGPT.
 It is not advanced enough to solve all your problems or create solutions the way humans can, but it can give you a strong nudge in the right direction.
 Showing you where to look and what you might want to look for is a significant amount of the battle, and ChatGPT can consistently shine a flashlight to the dark path (or if not, it can light a candle).

 # Practical Applications

+## Low-Level Coding

+Most of the developers I know who work out in the 'real world' use ChatGPT or some other generative AI to do the work a low level programmer would.
+It can create simple solutions very effectively and efficiently, and you don't have to teach it.
+To my knowledge, the code generative AI creates is always audited and often changed a little, but if you break it down correctly for the AI, it usually provides a pretty good solution.
+Plus, if you have an entry level coder, odds are you're auditing their code and breaking it down for them as well.

+## Data Analysis

+AI models can be used to perform fast and in depth data analysis.
+Not only can AI read and analyze data, but it can clean data, recognize patterns, predict future data based on past data, detect anomalies, make predictions, and generate automated reports.
+Vitally, AI models can be customized to fit your exact needs.
+A funny but true saying that applies here very well: "Why spend 10 minutes doing a task, when you can spend 10 hours automating it?".
+Certainly, the saying is meant to be ironic, however although it is a greater (temporary) time commitment, all those sets of 10 minutes doing mind-numbing tasks will definitively add up to more than 10 hours in the long run - and think of how much happier you will be to not be doing such mundane tasks!

+# Challenges and Opportunities